tc39/proposal-cancelable-promises/Cancel Tokens.md

 #### Use within async functions

-The primary use of the `.cancelIfRequested()` API is within async functions that want to provide additional opportunities within their body for cancelation requests to interrupt their flow.
+The primary use of the `.throwIfRequested()` API is within async functions that want to provide additional opportunities within their body for cancelation requests to interrupt their flow.
 First let's see an example where it is _not_ necessary:

 ```js
 async function mockSlowFetch(url, options) {